Smcilegend/W_S5_Challenge/README.md

 **TASK 2:**

 Once you have the data from Endpoints A and B stored inside variables called `learners` and `mentors`, check that this data matches what you saw in Postman, and then **use your JavaScript skills** to combine the two lists into a single data structure** called `learners` that is comfortable to work with.
-This data structure **must** look like this:
+This data structure **must** look like this: here

 ```js
 // the variable holding the combined data must be called `learners`